 Along with the growth in research grants and contracts, the amount of F&A recovery also reflect in its trend.
-The 5 year average of F&A Recovery rate was 5.9%, up from 5.7% for the quarter ending June 2011, exceeding the target of 5%.
-This despite a reduction in the oncampus research rate from 56% to 54% effective July 1, 2009.
+The 5 year average of F&A Recovery rate was 6% for the quarter ending March 2012, exceeding the target of 5%.
+This despite a reduction in the on-campus research rate from 56% to 54% effective July 1, 2009.

-None presently.
+NEXT STEPS None presently.